hunterpayne/maven-unbound/README.md

 ## How to "install" the CLI

-To use it, pull this repo and build it with ```mvn clean install``` then copy either put the root of this repo in your path or copy both mvnu and target/unbound-1.0.0-exec.jar into a directory that is in your path (like /usr/local/bin)
+To use it, pull this repo and build it with ```mvn clean install```.
+This will build a Deb installed called target/unbound_1.0.0-1_all.deb and a RPM installer called target/rpm/unbound/RPMS/noarch/unbound-1.0.0-1.noarch.rpm Install the appropiate one for your distribution of Linux.

+For windows either put the root of this repo in your path or copy both mvnu and target/unbound-1.0.0-exec.jar into a directory that is in your path (like /usr/local/bin)

 ## To use the Unbound command line interface

-The CLI is just a quick script called mvnu which takes all the same arguments as mvn does with two additions.
+The CLI is just a short script called mvnu which takes all the same arguments as mvn does with two additions.

 If instead of the normal maven arguments you provide either of: